AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 values.
 They're at the basis of the query DSL of LKQL, allowing the easy expression of traversal blueprints.

-For example, by default, the :ref:`Query expression` explores the tree via the default ``children`` selector.
+For example, by default, the `Query expression`_ explores the tree via the default ``children`` selector.

 You've already seen selectors used in previous sections, and, most of the time,